Why Big Data?

 Linear regression is one of the most commonly used and is one of the basic algorithms.
 The data can be easily visualized along with the way the input and output data are correlated.

-Like we mentioned above, this algorithm is mostly used for predicting the values of some variables based on other variables that are in the same dataset.
-In the following example, we will use a dataset which contains data for various cars that are on sale.
+As we mentioned above, this algorithm is mostly used for predicting the values of some variables based on other variables that are in the same dataset.
+In the following example, we will use a dataset that contains data for various cars that are on sale.
 Based on the provided information, the goal is to come up with a model to predict the selling price.

 We will build a linear regression model using Python, Spark, and MLlib so that we can have an intuition for machine learning when it comes to working with big data.

 First, we initialize the Spark Context and load the data from the CSV file:

 In the picture below, we can see the schema for car_df in a tree format: